 - After choosing what will trigger the automation to start, choose the settings that follow that trigger, and select Done.

-If you choose your automation to trigger off of a tag, you will need to specify the From email and From name for emails to be sent with the automation.

-When the page was next visited, it said:

-- After choosing what will trigger the automation to start, choose the settings that follow that trigger, and select Done.

-If you choose your automation to trigger off of a tag, you will need to specify the sender profile ("From" name and email address) that emails will be sent from within the automation.
+If you choose the automation to trigger off of a tag, you will need to specify the sender profile ("From" name and email address) that emails will be sent from within the automation.